scw03001/ArtEchoes/README.md

 #### Stability AI

-Stability.AI provides video generation from given image.
-We planned to make animation with the input image and the user prompt.
-Unforutanetly, creating the model for this requires significant work and out of our ability.
-Additionally, we do not hav enough dataset to train the model.
+Stability.AI provides video generation from a given image.
+We planned to make an animation with the input image and the user prompt.
+Unfortunately, creating the model for this requires significant work and is out of our ability.
+Additionally, we do not have enough datasets to train the model.
 Therefore, we decided to use the API to provide videos from the given image.
-We use high value of motion_bucket_id to provide the motion.
+We use a high value of motion_bucket_id to provide the motion.
 The detail of the API is [here: Image-to-Video](https://platform.stability.ai/docs/api-reference#tag/Edit/paths/~1v2beta~1stable-image~1edit~1remove-background/post).

 ## Files